 Player Allowed to Take Any Actions Concerning Partner’s Ball That Partner May Take

-Although each player on a side must play his or her own ball:
+Although each player on a side must play their own ball:

 In stroke play, partners must not agree with each other to leave a ball in place on the putting green to help either of them or any other player (see Rule 15.3a).